knotc - Man Page

 Import a configuration file into the configuration database.
 If the database doesn't exist yet, execute this command as an intended user to ensure the server is permitted to access the database (e.g. sudo -u knot knotc conf-import ...).
 An optional filter +nopurge prevents possibly existing configuration database from purging before the import itself.
 Also ensure the server is not using the configuration database at the same time! (*)

-Export the configuration database into a config file or stdout. (*)
+Export the configuration database (or JSON schema) into a file or stdout. (*)

 List the configuration database sections or section items.